pchandra90/traffic-sign-classifier/writeup.md

 | 0.08	      		| Turn right ahead				 				|
 | 0.06		| End of all speed and passing limits      							|

+This is the image where our model has failed.
+Lets try to analyse why its happend.
+From original image and resized image we can found that original aspect ratio of resized imaged changed a lot, which leads to image distortion.
+Thats why its get similar to "Go straigh or right".
 We can see that top 3 prediction are similar and probabilities are also close.
 Should be notice that none of the probability is very high.

 ###### The top five soft max probabilities (round up to two decimal) for image "Speed limit (70km/h)" as follows: